Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 got the carve method fully working for squares = 0;
 ### date 5/31
 in class: worked on the initial carve;
-at home: got the first carve working and redid how the bombs were placed initially to accomodate, started working on a medium difficulty, added timer and win sequence;
+at home: got the first carve working and redid how the bombs were placed initially to accommodate, started working on a medium difficulty, added timer and win sequence;
 ### date 6/1
 at home: fixed the timer;
 ### date 6/5